-Commits and anchors
+Commits and Anchors

-A git commit is a snapshot of your code at a point in time.
-It stores a diff, a message, an author, and a timestamp.
+A git commit stores a diff, a message, an author, and a timestamp.
 It tells you what changed but says nothing about how the change was produced.
 An anchor extends a commit with AI context.
-It records which AI sessions were active, how many tokens were spent, and which lines came from AI vs. the developer.
-The anchor is attached to a specific commit hash, so you can always trace back from a line of code to the conversation that produced it.| Field | What it stores |
+It records which AI sessions were active, how many tokens were spent, and which lines came from AI vs. the developer.| Field | What it stores |

 |---|---|